FransFaase/Emulator/README.md

 # Usage

 The first argument for the `Emulator` program is the path (terminated with a '/') to the directory where live-bootstrap is located.
+This can be preceded of followed by the '-l' option to specify a log file where all output of the Emulator program will be written to.
+(Note that the executables that are executed can also produce output to `stdout` and `stderr` that will not be written to the log file.)
 The remainder arguments are the executable and it arguments.
 When live-bootstrap is located in a sibling directory, the following command can be used:
 ```
 ./Emulator ../live-bootstrap/ bootstrap-seeds/POSIX/x86/kaem-optional-seed  kaem.x86